RehanMittal/RehanMittal/README.md

       Hello World!!!<img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" width="4%"/>
   </h2>
   <h4>
-      I'm Brihad, a 3rd year CS major studying at UPES Dehradun, specializing in Artificial Intelligence & Machine Learning.
-I currently serve as the Events Lead at GDSC UPES.
+      I'm Rehan Mittal, a 1st year CS major studying at LPU Jalandhar, specializing in Artificial Intelligence & Machine Learning.
+I am currently looking for opportunity to work on software development projects.
 Scroll down to know more about me and to connect with me!
   </h4>
 </p>